 Instagram Aspect Ratio

 For a long time, Instagram’s Aspect Ratio was square.
 Nowadays, you can add images of both horizontal (landscape) and vertical (portrait) orientations.
-They will still show as square thumbnails, but the clicked images will show the real aspect ratio.

-For landscape or horizontal images, the recommended Instagram resolution is 1,080 x 566 pixels.
-You can use a smaller size, such as 600 x 400 pixels.
+For a landscape or horizontal picture, the recommended resolution is 1,080 x 608 pixels.
+But you can also use a smaller size, such as 600 x 400 pixels.

-For portrait or vertical images, the recommended Instagram resolution is 1,080 x 1,350 pixels.
+For a portrait or vertical picture, the recommended resolution is 1,080 x 1,350 pixels.
 However, Instagram will show it as a 600 x 749-pixel image.

-Apart from your photo feed, you now have Instagram Stories.
-This is a collection of images or video clips that only last for 24 hours.
+Apart from your photo feed, you also have Instagram Stories.
+It’s a collection of images or video clips that only last for 24 hours.
 Unless you keep them in the highlights.
 These appear below your Instagram profile as small circles.

-- Video to Timeline – The resolution should be 640 x 640 pixels and the duration should be less than 60 seconds and more than three.
+- Video to timeline – The maximum resolution is 640 x 640 pixels.
+The duration should be less than 60 seconds and more than three.

-- Video to Instagram Stories – The resolution should be 750 x 1,334 pixels and a maximum duration of 10 seconds.
+- Video to Instagram stories – The maximum resolution is 750 x 1,334 pixels.
+The maximum duration of 10 seconds.

 Instagram now uses adverts to connect you with your viewers.
-This is one area where you need to stick to the recommended Instagram aspect ratios.
+You must stick to the recommended Instagram aspect ratios for these.

-When creating adverts, take note of the text you use.
-Instagram allows you to use not more than 20% of text within your image.
+When creating adverts, take note of the text size you use.
+Instagram allows you to use not more than 20% of text within your picture.

 Conclusion: Size Matters

-Also, there are specific Instagram aspect ratios you need to take into account.
-Why not use our Instagram profile picture template or Instagram profile template.
+There are tons of specific Instagram aspect ratios to remember.
+So why not use our Instagram profile picture template or Instagram profile template?